Frequency Chirping of Energetic-Particle-Driven Geodesic Acoustic Modes in Tokamaks: Introduction

 The paper is organized as follows.
-Section~3 recalls the theoretical background on GAMs, Landau damping, and EGAMs.
-The model equilibrium and numerical setup are described in Section~4.
-Simulation results are presented in Section~5, followed by a summary and discussion in Section~6.
+The model equilibrium and numerical setup are described in Section~\ref{sec:model and eq}.
+The nonlinear frequency chirping of EGAMs is studied in Section~\ref{sec:NL dyn chirping}, where the scalings of the EGAM frequency chirping are also shown.
+The interpretation of the frequency chirping in terms of PSZS nonlinear evolution is given in Section~\ref{sec:NL dyn of PSZS}.
+A summary and discussion are given in Section~\ref{sec:summary}.